haneenakram/CRUD-System/README.md

 # CRUD System with JavaScript and Bootstrap

 This project demonstrates a basic CRUD (Create, Read, Update, Delete) system implemented using JavaScript and Bootstrap CSS.
-It allows you to manage user data through a web interface.
+It allows you to manage products data through a web interface.

 ## Getting Started